Vocal Majority: Competition

 Barbershop Harmony Society contest rules do not permit any chorus to compete again for two years after winning an International Chorus Championship, so no chorus can win twice less than three years apart.
 As seen in the list of championship years, Vocal Majority had one four-year span between wins, from 1975 to 1979, coming in second place to the Thoroughbreds in 1978.
 After that, they proceeded to win the gold at every International competition in which they competed for over 30 years, until 2009, when the Ambassadors of Harmony won the gold medal.
 In July 2010, Vocal Majority again earned a silver medal at the International Chorus Championship in Philadelphia.
 Clancy announced prior to the 2010 competition that it would be his last as director.
-Jim Clancy continues as the Executive Director and principal arranger for the chorus.
+Jim Clancy continued as the Executive Director and principal arranger for the chorus until his death in April 2025.

 Vocal Majority did not compete again at the International level until the 2014 competition, held at the MGM Grand Garden Arena in Las Vegas, Nevada.
 Because of past alternate-year competitions, the 2014 competition also marked the first time that Vocal Majority competed directly against eight-time champion chorus the Masters of Harmony of Santa Fe Springs, California.
 VM earned a composite 96.8% score from the 15-member panel of judges and took home their first gold medal since 2006, their twelfth overall.

 Vocal Majority's most recent competition was in July 2018 at the Orange County Convention Center in Orlando.
 VM scored 2912 out of a possible 3000 points, a 97.1% score, and topped the Westminster Chorus by 42 points.
 This was VM's thirteenth gold medal overall.

 In July 2019, Vocal Majority performed at the BHS Convention in Salt Lake City as outgoing champions.
 Following the convention, VM performed once again with the Tabernacle Choir at Temple Square (formerly the Mormon Tabernacle Choir) on their live worldwide television broadcast, Music & the Spoken Word.